pminott/Database-Programming/README.md

 # Database-Programming
 Graduate course SQL code

-Contains SQL used to query different databases to determine average product price, lowest unit price, customer behavior, etc.
+This course covered  use of SQL Server 2014.
+The assignments displays the SQL/T-SQL used to query the different databases to determine various metrics.
+All